126-colby/cloudflare-saas-stack2025/PRD.md

-# Product Requirement Document: Email Indexer Dashboard
+# Product Requirements - Email Indexer Dashboard

-This PRD scaffolds the user experience when viewing and analyzing indexed email data.
-`cloudflare-saas-stack2025
+This DASHboard provides a responsive, mobile-ready frontend for indexing and monitoring email threads seenless indexed via Google Gmail and rendered as a web app.

+\n## Features

+\n- Domain selection through dropdown or search
+- Email thread list cross-deferenced by domain
+- Grouped view of messages within threads
+- Unique attachments widget per thread
+- Graphs and metrics section showing traffic visualization
+- Responsive design that works on phone and desktop

+## Tasks

-` will serve this as the user uil with bindings to a D1 database.
+We will connect this against the live D1 database

--# Flow Diagram

-1. Domain Selection
-  - Display list of unique domains from emails
-  - Search header to filter domains

-- This may use a query like:
-  `SELECT DISTINKT web_domain FROM messages`

-2. Thread List
-  - After selecting a domain, query distinct threads by thread_id
-  - Show subject line, message count, last received

-`SELECT ...
-FROM  messages WHERE domain='selected.com' GROUP BY thread_id`

-3. View Messages
-After clicking a thread:
-  - Show messages as stashed thread
-  - Show from, timestamp, and extracted snippet

-- Support errors: missing data, or bad data structure

-4. Attachment Widgets
-  - Render unique identified files in the thread
-  - Link to preview, download

-5. Metrics Panel
+- USE: LibSUL BRS via @cloudflare Workers B with next/rcw
+Page: /email
+Component: EmailDashboard.tsx

+\n## Data Integration

+All data will be peered via D1 database, not api frontend.
-  - Thread message count
+ - Thread collections will be queried by domain
-  - Response times if available
-  - Duration of conversations
+ - Message groups shown under selected thread
+- attachments and charts rendered from straightda

+## Context
+The ui is tailored with Tailwind, large fonts via Radix and Lacky Component with simple panels.

+- Mobile first use targets text friendly flow
+- The dashboard component uses centralized layout with responsive collapse
+- Graph components load from the database and present metric summaries